AndersDeath/diary2/000-current.md

 # 26 March - Sunday - Yerevan - 178 day of immigration

 This day was quite nice.
+I was programming a bit and found some tricks for future projects.